ShravanTandel/Bus-reservation-app/README.md

 * Update feature for user before the travel
 * User profile with present and past travel details
 * Involves user authentication
-* Rating and review system
+* Rating and review bus

 ## Technologies Used